vasishth/SMLP2017/index.md

 A related [one-day workshop will be held in Tuebingen on 17 Sept 2017](http://www.ling.uni-potsdam.de/~vasishth/courses/IntroStanFGME2017.html).

+## Timeframe and schedule

+28 August - 1 September 2017 9AM-5PM, plus two invited lectures on the evenings of 29th August and 31st August 2017.

+The schedule in its current form can be downloaded [here](https://github.com/vasishth/SMLP2017/blob/master/smlp2017schedule.pdf).

 ### Invited speakers for evening lectures

 - [Richard McElreath](http://xcelab.net/rm/): [The Natural Selection of Bad Science](http://rsos.royalsocietypublishing.org/content/3/9/160384), 29th August, 2017
 - [Mark Andrews](http://www.mjandrews.net/): The Art and Science of p-value Hacking, 31st August, 2017

+## Location

+Neues Palais campus of the University of Potsdam, Haus 9, we will be using rooms 203, 205, 212, 114.
+Please come to room 114 on Monday at 9AM.
+See [here](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=1) for map.

+## Traveling to the University of Potsdam

+Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

 ## Summer School Instructors